CBFLivUni/SCPSampleAnnotationWizard/README.md

 Makes executable for Windows and MacOS.

 ### For Mac
-- For Mac production build, following `npm run make`, unzip output file, then `processing` file generated from `pyinstaller` needs to be copied to `scpannotation.app/Contents/Resources/processing/`.
+- For Mac production build, following `npm run make`, unzip output file, then contents of `dist/processing` generated from `pyinstaller` needs to be copied to `scpannotation.app/Contents/Resources/processing/`.
 - Permissions of `processing` must also be set so is executable by user.
 Otherwise, file isn't executable within app.asar.
 - `scpannotation.app` can be renamed 'SCPSampleAnnotationWizard' (spaces in title aren't recommended), favicon added, then zipped together with `/processing/README.xlsx` for distribution.